 “I want to save money” is not a goal.

-Since then, I’ve used two different methods to create boundaries around my savings:
+Use one of these methods to create boundaries around savings:

 - Create separate savings accounts for each goal (name each one based on the goal, such as “Vacation to Hawaii next Winter”)

 - Use one savings account for all goals and track the progress of each in an Excel spreadsheet

 Method No. 1 will work, but it can become tiring to track several accounts (remember: the path of least resistance).
 With No. 2, every time money is transferred into a savings account, add it to the Excel spreadsheet budget under its intended goal, so you can see exactly how much money is saved for each item.